syncfusion-content/blazor-docs/blazor/appearance/themes.md

 {% endhighlight %}
 {% endtabs %}

->Note: Also, you can manually add the **lib man.json** file to the root application with the above content.
+>Note: To use specific component styles, you must install their dependent components styles.
+Also, you can directly add the **lib man.json** file to the root application with the above content.

-6. you can refer the theme sheet which was downloaded from the client side library.
+6. you can refer to the theme sheet which was downloaded from the client-side library like below.

 #### Blazor Server App
   * For **.NET 6** app, add the Syncfusion bootstrap5 theme in the `<head>` element of the **~/Pages/_Layout.cshtml** file.